 Current resume or curriculum vitae.

-Three letters of reference from individuals who know you professionally or academically.
+Two letters of reference from individuals who know you professionally or academically.

 Applicants will need to provide a letter detailing their interest in the program and how it may match future professional goals.